Discover more from Kale

 In many ways, we can compare Tesla vehicles to traditional computers.
 In order to support a full self-driving suite, the vehicle is equipped with chips measured in compute power, just as smartphones and computers are.
 To train a neural net for FSD, massive amounts of real-world data and then a computer is powerful enough to use that data are required.
 Tesla engineers cite a list of reasons why they were forced to build a chip in the house (not simple), but the core issue was that other AI chips on the market were not specialized for the problem statement of full self-driving.

-(Tesla’s first chips: hardware 1.0 was built on MobilEye EyeQ3, 2.0 on NVIDIA DRIVE PX 2 AI, and 2.5 on NVIDIA DRIVE PX 2 with secondary node enabled)
+(Tesla’s first chips: hardware 1.0 was built on MobilEye EyeQ3, 2.0 on NVIDIA DRIVE PX 2 AI, and 2.5 on NVIDIA DRIVE PX 2 with secondary node enabled8)

 At autonomy day in 2019, Tesla AI announced their first in-house chip hardware 3.

 This year they outdid themselves again, announcing the D1 chip to support Project Dojo.
-Ganesh Venkataramanan, leader of the Tesla Dojo project, stated the goal of Dojo to be:
+Ganesh Venkataramanan, leader of the Tesla Dojo project9, stated the goal of Dojo to be:

 1) Achieve best AI training performance